iaas-splab/skywalker-prototype/README.md

-# skywalker-prototype
+# skywalker - a framework for stepping over the boundaries of cloud platforms
 ![skywalker](https://github.com/iaas-splab/skywalker-prototype/blob/master/media/skywalker_icon.PNG)
 Skywalker is a framework to support developers in porting existing FaaS applications from one provider/platform to another.
-It comprises an Angular powered frontend and a Spring-based backend with an interaction via REST API.
+It comprises an [Angular](https://angular.io/) powered frontend and a [Spring-based backend](https://spring.io/projects/spring-boot) with an interaction via REST API.

 ## Technical overview
 ![skywalker](https://github.com/iaas-splab/skywalker-prototype/blob/master/media/system_architecture_generic.PNG)